 Grace opens the Process Innovation Center in Curtis Bay, Maryland focused on innovation in manufacturing processes.
 Grace completes the purchase of BASF’s Polyolefin Catalysts business, acquiring talent, technology, and manufacturing assets.

 Grace completes the purchase of Albemarle's Polyolefin Catalysts business, which includes custom-manufacturing single-site catalysts, metallocenes, activators, and a comprehensive series of highly optimized Ziegler-Natta catalysts for PE production, further strengthening industry-leading R&D, scale-up, and commercial manufacturing capabilities.

 Hudson La Force becomes President and Chief Executive Officer on November 8, 2018.
 Fred Festa, upon his retirement, is named non-executive Chairman on the Board of Directors.

-Hudson La Force introduces the Grace Value Model, a framework for creating and delivering value to customers, investors, employees, and other stakeholders.
+Hudson La Force introduces the Grace Value Model, a framework for creating and delivering value to customers, employees, and other stakeholders.